coralproject/coralproject-site-2016/contribute.md

 [Read about Guides here.](/products/guides.html)

-* Join the discussions on online community and engagement [in our community](https://community.coralproject.net)
+* Join the discussion about our guides [in our community](https://community.coralproject.net/t/discuss-our-guides-website-here)
-* [Read our blog](https://blog.coralproject.net) for the latest features and reflections on community building
-* Send ideas for what you want to read / write to [Sydette Harry](mailto:sydette@mozillafoundation.org) (and yes, we do pay for blogposts/contributions)
+* [Send us ideas for what you want to read / write](https://guides.coralproject.net/about/#Feedback) (and yes, we do pay for articles we commission)
 * [Fill out the form below](#other-ideas-and-bug-reports)

 &nbsp;